mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.markdown

 "I thought ye know'd it;--didn't I tell ye, he was a peddlin' heads around town?--but turn flukes again and go to sleep."
 ```

-How could I turn something all englishy like *that* into something more computery like this:
+How could I turn something all englishy like *that* into something more computery like *this*:

 ```
 ["I", "thought", "ye", "know'd", "it", "didn't", "I", "tell", "ye", "he", "was", "a", "peddlin'", "heads", "around", "town", "but", "turn", "flukes", "again", "and", "go", "to, "sleep"]
 ```

 I began by breaking the text into easily identifiable components, a process called [tokenization][].
-[Apache OpenNLP][opennlp] helped me transform and analyse the source text.
+[Apache OpenNLP][opennlp] helped me transform and analyze the source text.

 OpenNLP includes three tokenizers: a whitespace tokenizer, a simple tokenizer, and a learnable tokenizer, the last being, "A maximum entropy tokenizer, detects token boundaries based on probability model".
 Maximum entropy!
 Probability models!
 Now were getting scientific!
 So you can imagine which tokenizer I tried first.